HeardLibrary/linked-data/vanderbot/convert-config.md

     }
 ```

 The `manage_descriptions` value MUST be a boolean.
 If its value is `true`, there are two effects: the generated CSV will have both labels and descriptions for each specified language, and those labels and descriptions may be written to Wikidata.
-If its value is `false`, only labels will be generated for each specified language and output will be suppressed for labels in those columns.
+If its value is `false`, only labels will be generated for the default language and output will be suppressed for labels in those columns.
 That suppression will occur regardless of the `--update` option chosen when the VanderBot script is run.

-The value of `label_description_language_list` is a JSON array containing a sequence of ISO 639-1 language code strings.
-For each language in the sequence, a label column will be generated.
-If the value of `manage_descriptions` is `true`, a description will also be generated for each language.
+The value of `label_description_language_list` is a JSON array containing a sequence of ISO 639-1 language code strings used when `manage_descriptions` is true.
+For each language in the sequence, a label and description column will be generated.
 If the language code includes an ISO-15924 script tag, the tag MUST be in all lower case (e.g. `zh-hans`, not `zh-Hans`).

 The `output_file_name` value is the path of the CSV file whose headers are being described.